Design history · 1960s–1990s Japanese modernism

 Design philosophy

-Tanaka’s position was that the European modernist grid and the compositional rules of traditional Japanese art — ukiyo-e, Noh masks, classical textile pattern — are two solutions to the same underlying problem: how to organise a flat surface.
-His job was to hold both at once, not to choose between them.
+Tanaka’s argument was that the European modernist grid and the compositional rules of traditional Japanese art — ukiyo-e, Noh masks, classical textile pattern — address the same underlying problem: how to organise a flat surface.
+His job was to hold both in play, not to choose between them.

-That plays out in the work as a particular kind of austerity.
-Flat colour blocks, razor-clean geometric construction, and the sparing use of brush-drawn or calligraphic passages where the content justifies it.
-He was explicit that Japanese graphic design should not be decorated with cherry blossoms and mount Fuji iconography when a composition would be stronger without them.
+That position produced a particular kind of austerity.
+Flat colour blocks, precise geometric construction, and the selective use of calligraphic or brush-drawn passages where the content warrants it.
+He was direct about what Japanese graphic design should not be: decorated with cherry blossoms and Mount Fuji imagery when a tighter composition would be stronger without them.

-The Nihon Buyo poster is the canonical worked example: a face built entirely from flat rectangles in ukiyo-e colours, laid out on a Swiss-school grid, and read internationally as unmistakably Japanese.
+The Nihon Buyo poster is the clearest worked example: a dancer’s face built entirely from flat rectangles in ukiyo-e colours, laid out on a Swiss-school grid, read internationally as unmistakably Japanese.

 Key works

-Seibu Department Stores identity (from 1975) — long-running art direction for the Seibu retail group, including advertising, in-store communication and the Seibu Museum of Art.
+Seibu Department Stores identity (from 1975) — creative direction for the Seibu group across advertising, in-store communication and the Seibu Museum of Art.
+The shopping bag’s concentric circles became a fixture of Tokyo street life.

-Muji art direction (from 1980) — founding visual language for Ryohin Keikaku’s “no-brand quality goods” retail chain, with Kazuko Koike and Takashi Sugimoto.
-The restraint still defines the brand today.
+Muji art direction (from 1980) — founding visual language for Ryohin Keikaku’s “no-brand quality goods” stores, with Kazuko Koike and Takashi Sugimoto.
+Still the brand’s operating logic today.

 Nihon Buyo (1981) — poster for a UCLA performance of Japanese classical dance.
-The most anthologised single Tanaka image.
+The most widely reproduced single Tanaka image; the moment his East–West method became visible in a single glance.

-Issey Miyake posters (1984 onwards) — multi-decade poster collaboration with the fashion designer Issey Miyake.
+Issey Miyake posters (1984 onwards) — a multi-decade poster series with the fashion designer, applying his typographic discipline to fashion-editorial photography.

 Iconic works

-Nihon Buyo poster, 1981 — geometric face composed of flat colour planes
+Nihon Buyo, 1981 — geometric face composed of flat colour planes on a grid

 Nihon Buyo